 (Photo taken from a reportage by SVT, the Swedish national public TV broadcaster)

-Scientific publications about the transit simulation model
+Scientific publications about the transit simulation model and the control strategy design

 - Cats O., Burghout W., Toledo T. and Koutsopoulos H.N.
 (2010).
 Mesoscopic Modeling of Bus Public Transportation.
 Transportation Research Record, 2188, 9-18.